corticalstack/azure-machine-learning-example/02-automated-ml/README.md

 ![New Automated ML Job](../00-assets/images/auto_ml_1.png "New Automated ML Job")

-3. Provide an experiment name, a descriptive name for the diabetes classification experiment, and any tags.
+3. Provide an experiment name, a description for the diabetes classification experiment, and any tags.

 ![New Automated ML Job](../00-assets/images/auto_ml_2.png "New Automated ML Job")